terramate-io/terramate/docs/globals.md

 ```

 Given this setup, for  the stack **/envs/prod/stack**
-we have the following globals/metadata defined:
+we have the following globals defined:

 ```
 global.env        = "prod"